Vaayai Moodi Pesavum

-Principal photography commenced in November 2013 at Munnar and Kodaikanal.
-The film's technical crew includes newcomer Sean Roldan as the music director, Soundararajan as the cinematographer and Abhinav Sunder Nayak as the editor respectively.
-Both the versions were released on 25 April 2014, receiving positive reviews from critics.
+Principal photography commenced in November 2013 and concluded a month later, taking place at Munnar.
+The film's technical crew includes newcomer Sean Roldan as the music composer, Soundararajan as the cinematographer and Abhinav Sunder Nayak as the editor respectively.
+Both the versions were released on 25 April 2014.

 Plot

 The following plot focuses on the Tamil version only.

 The story takes place in Panimalai, a hill city, during the spring season.
 The film begins with RJ Balaji coming to Panimalai to be a guest of a live radio show.
 In the middle of the show, he starts coughing severely and suddenly loses his voice.
 He is diagnosed with a new type of virus called the mute flu that causes sudden muteness and sometimes even death.

 Aravind is a sales representative working with a glue company.
 His dream is to become a radio jockey, and he even attends interviews with an FM station.
 As the mute flu spreads across the city, the state government sends Health Minister Sundaralingam to Panimalai to take care of the situation.
 The people are asked to undergo a medical checkup to check whether they are affected by the virus or not.
 Aravind goes to the hospital and meets Anjana, a junior doctor and attends the check up.
-While Anjana is testing Aravind, some young boys waiting for the test tease Anjana and in frustration, Anjana pokes a cotton bud into Aravinds' nose with which he starts choking and feels like vomiting, but is comforted by Anjana and they both start talking and here we are known more about Anjana, who believes that talking is the only cause of all the problems in the world and if people keep things to themselves, then things will be very fine.
+While Anjana is testing Aravind, some young boys waiting for the test tease Anjana and in frustration, Anjana pokes a cotton bud into Aravinds' nose with which he starts choking and feels like vomiting, but is comforted by Anjana and they both start talking and here we learn more about Anjana, who believes that talking is the only cause of all the problems in the world and if people keep things to themselves, then things will be very fine.
 Anjana is in a relationship with Vinodh, a possessive guy who always commands her on what she should do and what she should wear.
 Anjana lives with her father and stepmother Vidhya.
 Since Anjana lost her mother at a young age, she is reluctant to accept Vidhya as her mother, though she is a sweet and caring woman and always maintains a distance from her.
-Vidhya is an aspiring writer who is trying to get her husband's attention and support to write her third book.
+Vidhya is an award winning writer who is trying to get her husband's attention and support to write her third book.
 Her husband finds no time to talk to her as he is too busy with his work.

 Panimalai comes into the news for another issue, where "Nuclear Star" Bhoomesh, a film superstar who has gone to shoot one of his films, is being opposed by Mattai Ravi, a drunkard who is President of the Drinkers Association, over the issue of Bhoomesh showing drunkards in a bad light in his films.
 The Drinkers Association and Bhoomesh's fans, led by Ganesh, form groups to fight over this issue.